phpdocker-io/kong-certbot-agent/README.md

 ### How often should I renew my certs?

-By default, certbot has a limit of 50 certificate requests, so bear this in mind.
+By default, certbot has a limit of 50 certificate requests per domain per week as mentioned earlier, so bear this in mind.
 Also, certs are good for 3 months.
 Let's Encrypt themselves recommend once every 60 days.
 [The example kubernetes cronjob](kubernetes/certbot-cronjob.yml) is setup like so.

 You can certainly do it more often, but there's no point in spamming Let's Encrypt with extra requests - remember this is a shared resource, free as in freedom and beer, and someone surely pays for it.
 Be considerate.